sel3-2023-group-01/sel3-2023-group-01.github.io/content/environment/index.md

 The robot should spawn a little higher than the floor and fall down to avoid clipping, if the terrain is too rough and the robot does get stuck the *spawn-height* can be altered by providing the correct arguments.

-## CLI, builders and JSON schemas
+## CLI, JSON schemas and builders
-To ease the process of making a robot with the required specifications we added
+To ease the process of making a robot and environment with the required specifications we added a CLI, builders and a JSON schema.
+The CLI provides commands for generating *heightmaps and XML files* for MuJoCo.
+You can use specfiles to create custom XML files, more information can be found in the CLI documentation.

+The creation of these specfiles is simplified by the provided JSON schema.
+This schema provides the user with *autocompletion* for the JSON/specfile in their IDE.
+Needless to say that this speeds up the creation of these files tremendously.

+To do all of these things we use builders, the builders *translate* the provided JSON to an actual robot.
+They provide default values and create the necessary parts to from an actual brittle star.